-1. Hinge the facia panel upwards and engage the securing screws.
-Refit the case front panel and tighten the screws (Fig. 45).

-2. Instruct the user in the operation of the boiler and system, explaining the operational sequence.

-3. Carefully read and complete all sections of the "Benchmark" Installation, Commissioning and Service Record Log Book that are relevant to the appliance and installation.
+- 1. Hinge the facia panel upwards and refit the case front panel.
+Secure them with the screws previously removed (Fig. 37). - 2.
+Instruct the user in the operation of the boiler and system, explaining the operational sequence. - 3.
+Carefully read and complete all sections of the "Benchmark" Installation, Commissioning and Service Record Log Book that are relevant to the appliance and installation.
 The details of the Log Book will be required in the event of any warranty work.
-The Log Book must be handed to the user for safe keeping and each subsequent regular service visit recorded.

-4. Hand over the Users Operating, Installation and Servicing Instructions and the Log Book, giving advice on the necessity of regular servicing.
+The Log Book must be handed to the user for safe keeping and each subsequent regular service visit recorded. - 4.
+Hand over the Users Operating, Installation and Servicing Instructions and the Log Book, giving advice on the necessity of regular servicing.